-These are most of the primary characters and places revealed in the book of Ruth.
-As you can tell by reviewing the list we still have a lot to learn.
+These are most of the primary characters and places revealed to us in the book of Ruth.
+As you can tell by reviewing the list, we still have a lot to learn.
 Let’s start near the end of the list first with BethlehemJudah.
 Places are often times used in the Bible to signify a spiritual state or a realm of existence.
-BethlehemJudah as it is called in verse 1 of Ruth 1 is like I said before the place where the descendants of Judah lived.
-When Joseph and Mary were about to have the Baby Jesus, they were required to go to Bethlehem, because they were of the lineage and descent of King David who came from the House of Judah.
-Because of the command of a census they were required to travel to their home city.
-Thus Jesus was born in the prophesied location, even though his parents did not live there.
+BethlehemJudah as it is called in verse 1 of Ruth chapter 1 is like the key place where the descendants of the tribe of Judah lived.
+When Joseph and Mary were about to have the baby Jesus, they were required by decree to go to Bethlehem, because they were of the lineage and descents of King David who came from the House of Judah.
+Because of this royal command of a census they were required to travel to their home city to pay their tax.
+Thus Jesus was born in the exact prophesied location (Micah 5:2), even though his parents did not live there.
 That was a very tricky thing for God to accomplish.
 If you recall, the Jews thought Jesus was from Nazareth and thus missed the coming of their Messiah.
-We can conclude or at least assume that the story of Ruth is related to Jesus, because of this given location.
+We can conclude or at least assume that the story of Ruth is related to Jesus, because of this given specific location.

-Most of the time names of people and places in the Bible have meanings attached to them.
+Most of the time, the names of people and places in the Bible have meanings attached to them.
 Many times these names help to reveal the characteristics and types of the spiritual realm entity that they represent.
-Often times the meaning of names contains clues that are definitely important to understanding the meaning of the story.
+Often times the meaning of names reveals clues that are definitely important to understanding the meaning of the typology in the story.
 Judah is a Hebrew word that means several things and has vast implications attached to it.
 Judah comes from a word that means “to throw with your hands”, it also has implications of reverence and worship as in to “praise”.
 In other words to “worship” with “extended hands”.
 Bethlehem as we have already seen means “the house of bread”.
 We can see that the word “house” means a family of relatives.
-The term bread means “food for men”.
+The term bread means “food for the implied life and strength of men”.
 Are you seeing anything that sounds familiar?
-Jesus said He was the bread of life.
+Jesus said He was the bread of life (John 6:48).
 So we must be talking about the family of God in this story of Ruth.
-Judah represents the people who praise God, who are part of the city and the family of God.
+This would mean that Judah represents the people who praise God, who are part of the city and the family of God.

-Moab is of course much more difficult to get people to see, because they have really given it no thought or study.
+Moab is of course much more difficult to get people to see, because they have really given it no thought or deep study.
 Moab was the incestuous son of Lot and his daughter.
-Moab the son of Lot was also a brother to his mother.
+Moab the son of Lot was also a half-brother to his mother.
 Moab was both the son of Lot and the grandson of Lot and all of this just complicates things.
 The term Moab means “the mother’s father”.
-The region of Moab was where Elimilech traveled when he thought there was no food in Bethlehem.
-These were people who were not in covenant with God and were not the children of Abraham.
+The region of Moab was where Elimilech traveled when he thought there was no food (bread) in Bethlehem.
+These Moabites were Gentile people who were not in covenant with God and were not the children of Abraham.
 So we can see that this has an implied meaning of those outside of the family of God.
-This could be representative of the unsaved world and the people in it.
-Ruth of course was a Moabitish woman and therefore came from the realm of the unsaved to be married with the savior.
+This could be representative of the unsaved world and the all the people in it.
+Ruth of course was a Moabitish woman and therefore came from the realm of the unsaved to be married in covenant with the Savior and her redeemer.
 Moab is mentioned more than 100 times in the Bible and most of the time it is not a positive place or reference.
 Moab is usually a better place to be from than a place to be living in now.
 We can understand this is a picture of the Bride of Christ.
-Those who have come out of their Moabs and now live in the House of God’s Bread of Life.
+Those who have come out of their Moab and now live in the House of God’s Bread of Life.
 The type of the church is a very good picture of those who have come out of false gods, to know the true living God.
 Ruth is a great type of this picture and I believe this is why God put her in this book of the Bible.

 The name “Ruth” means “a friend”.
-Jesus picked up on this in the book of John and revealed to us something when speaking to his disciples:
+Jesus picked up on this in the book of John and revealed to us the connection when speaking to His disciples:

 Joh 15:15 Henceforth I call you not servants; for the servant knoweth not what his lord doeth: but I have called you friends; for all things that I have heard of my Father I have made known unto you.

 Jesus clearly speaking to the future church calls them His friends.
 Do you think this was an accident or a coincidence that Jesus did this?
 I definitely do not think so.
-I believe it is a clue that represents a connection to the book of Ruth and helps to identify the symbolic reference to the bride of the redeemer.
+I believe it is a clue that represents His connection to the book of Ruth and helps to identify the symbolic reference to the bride of the redeemer.
 We know that Ruth exemplified certain qualities in the Bible that are related to those of the church today.
 The primary quality that qualifies Ruth as a type of the church is “faith”.
-Ruth trusted in a God she did not know and God came through for her above and beyond her expectations.
+Ruth trusted in a God she did not yet know and God came through for her above and beyond all of her expectations.
 Next, the quality of “faithfulness”.
 Faithfulness is related to faith, but yet still different.
 To be faithful to your spouse is what Ruth was to Naomi and eventually to Boaz.
 The third quality of Ruth that qualifies her for the type of the church is “humility”.
-The true church should be humble in their attitudes and come with respect and reverence towards their Savior.
-Humility is the opposite to pride, and pride was the downfall of Satan.
-By remaining humble before, God you are qualified to receive the grace of God.
+The true church should be humble in their attitudes and come with respect and reverence towards their Savior and Redeemer.
+Humility is the opposite to pride, and pride was the downfall of Lucifer.
+By remaining humble before God we are qualified to receive the grace of God.

-Boaz has a name that has no direct definition attached to it so we have to use his title to help us identify his spiritual position within the story.
+Boaz has a name that has no direct definition attached using Strong’s definitions.
+But the BDB (Brown-Driver-Briggs) says it means “fleetness” and the NASEC says it means “quickness”.
+This appears to indicate a person who is fast in motion, reaction or response.
+But, I believe the best description of Boaz comes from his personal title descriptions.
+These seem to help us identify his spiritual position within the story in precision.
 We saw earlier that Boaz was called the Kinsman Redeemer.
-That means a near relative who redeems.
+That means a near relative who has the legal ability and responsibility to redeem.
 That is exactly what Jesus is.
 Jesus left heaven and became a man just like one of us.
-Because of Jesus’ unselfish acts of kindness and love we have salvation made available to us.
+Because of Jesus’ unselfish acts of kindness and love we have an unmerited opportunity for salvation made available to us.

 Tit 2:14 Who gave himself for us, that he might redeem us from all iniquity, and purify unto himself a peculiar people, zealous of good works.

 We can clearly see in the N.T. that it talks of Jesus being the redeemer of the church.
 He has bought us out of a situation that we could not solve ourselves.
 This was exactly Ruth’s situation in the O.T.
-As you recall Ruth was from Moab and that represents the unsaved natural world.
+As you recall Ruth was from Moab and we have found that this represents the unsaved natural world.

 1Co 6:20 For ye are bought with a price: therefore glorify God in your body, and in your spirit, which are God’s.

-The church is said to be bought with a price and we have become his property by the purchased price of His shed blood.
-This is exactly the transaction that took place in the book of Ruth.
+The church is said to have been bought with a price and we have become His property from the purchased price of His shed blood.
+This is exactly the pattern of the transaction that took place in the book of Ruth.
 Boaz redeemed the property of his dead brother and also bought the woman Ruth to be his wife in the transaction.
-This is what God did, God’s idea, God’s plan of redemption, God’s system of salvation.
-To men, it does not make much sense, but to those who can see, it is a great plan.
+This is what God did, and it was God’s idea, God’s plan for redemption, and God’s system of salvation.
+To humans it does not make much sense, but to those who can see , it is a great and wise plan.
 Boaz is called a near relative, Jesus you could say was our near relative.
 Because Jesus became a man, like one of us, that qualifies Jesus to be our redeemer.
-Boaz denibstrates grace and extends favor to his future bride when she is unable to do anything to save herself.
+Boaz demonstrated love, kindness, grace and extends favor to his future bride when she is unable to do anything to save herself.
 This is also a perfect picture of Christ and the Church.
 By Grace are we Saved through Faith.